alpacahq/marketstore/README.md

 ### Docker
 If you want to get started right away, you can bootstrap a marketstore db instance using our latest [docker image](https://hub.docker.com/r/alpacamarkets/marketstore/tags/).

-Example of running it using the default mkts.yml file and publishing it to port 5993:
+Example of running it using the default mkts.yml file and exposing the RPC interface to port 5993:

 ``` sh
 docker run -p 5993:5993 alpacamarkets/marketstore:v2.1.2